pub struct PipelineJob<'a> { /* private fields */ }Implementations§

 (ADO only) Declare a job-level, named, read-only ADO variable.

-are both arbitrary strings, which may include ADO
+name and value are both arbitrary strings, which may include ADO

 template expressions.